Is a 1 sensor on digital camera goodfor pro pictures

 5. Less Noise A 1 sensor can produce images with less noise, providing cleaner and sharper results even at higher ISO settings.
 This is advantageous for professional photographers who often need to shoot in low-light situations or utilize high ISO settings.

-See also Best non digital camera for beginners
+See also Best digital dslr professional camera

 Overall, a 1 sensor offers superior image quality, better control over depth of field, improved dynamic range, enhanced low-light performance, and less noise, making it a suitable choice for professional photographers seeking high-quality results.